 Together, Chef Erick and Chef Devyn work their way through the steps, adding ingredient by ingredient: stirring, waiting, laughing, stirring again, pouring, tasting.
 As Erick carefully explains the “why” behind each step, Devyn’s knowledge grows, and her tastebuds tingle.

-When the chowder is done, they plate and garnish it for our family of six to taste, and the manager of the restaurant comes to help carry the tray.
-We wait for them to arrive at our table, steeped in anticipation to taste this famous dish.
+When the chowder is done, they plate and garnish it for our family of six to taste, and the manager of the restaurant helps carry the tray.
+We wait, steeped in anticipation to taste this famous dish.

 We taste.
 The flavors mingle together into an explosion of flavor.
 It’s got some kick to it, and two of the kids slide their bowls to us after a few bites.
-They sip their drink, the chowder too spicy for them!
-My two year old, though, finishes every last bite.
-She’s my spice lover, always has been.
+They sip their drinks – the chowder is too spicy for them!
+My two-year-old, though, finishes every last bite.
+She’s my spice lover, and always has been.